-What's included in the price
+What's included in your quote

 A complete permanent lighting installation isn't just the lights.
 Here's what a fully itemized quote from Starise includes: